 Future-oriented digital location

 Every fifth German startup now comes from NRW.
-This is not surprising as the state offers an exciting market with nearly 18 million inhabitants, 751,000 small and medium-sized enterprises and a large number of global players from trade and industry.
+This is not surprising as the state offers an exciting market with nearly 18 million inhabitants, More than 712,000 small and medium-sized enterprises and a large number of global players from trade and industry.
 A strong ICT industry, an outstanding talent pool, 70 universities and top researchers in all major areas of digital change offer an excellent environment for companies in the digital economy to develop in NRW.

 Growing young startup scene